linhuixiao/Awesome-Visual-Grounding/README.md

 **<p align="center"> A Decade of Visual Grounding  </p>**

-This repo is used for recording, tracking, and benchmarking several recent visual grounding methods to supplement our [survey]().
+This repo is used for recording, tracking, and benchmarking several recent visual grounding methods to supplement our [Grounding Survey]().

 ### 🔥 Add Your Paper in our Repo and Survey!